brpandey/merkel/README.md

 Merkle trees are a beautiful data structure for summarizing and verifying data integrity.
 They are named in honor of distinguished computer scientist Ralph Merkle.
-This library is named with a slight twist (or rotation) to salute Angela Merkel's push for algorithmic transparency.
+This library is named with a slight twist (le to el) to salute Angela Merkel's push for algorithmic transparency.

 > Merkel Urges Transparency For Internet Giants’ Algorithms
 >